MGH-LMIC/MRI_DeepFetalDevelopmentMonitoring/README.md

 Execute split_data.py to split the dataset into training, validation, and testing sets.
 ## Model Training:

 Train your deep learning model by running train.py.
-This step uses the prepared dataset to train the model for fetal fluid volume and fetal weight segmentation.
+This step uses the prepared dataset to train the model for fetal fluid volume and fetal body segmentation.
 ## Model Testing:

 After training, evaluate the model's performance with the testing dataset using test.py.